 01 JUN 2023

-Screening and lecture with art historian and researcher Asia Bazdyrieva.
+Screening and lecture at California Institute of Technology with art historian and researcher Asia Bazdyrieva.
 Bazdyrieva will address key questions which sit at the core of Geocinema — a documentary-led research project that reframes Earth sensing and imaging processes.

 17 MAY 2023